devcode1981/File-Provider-Storage/doc/howto/gdk_commands.md

 ## Update GitLab

-To update `gitlab` and all of it's dependencies run the following command.
+To update `gitlab` and all of its dependencies, run the following command.

 ```sh
 gdk update